Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Unity.md

 ## Read the docs!

 The [Unity docs are super helpful](https://docs.unity.rc.umass.edu/documentation/).
 They give advice on how to use Unity, but also best practices for using high performance computing in general.
-I will reference these docs a lot below/
+I will reference these docs a lot below.

 ## Setting Up an Account